Employee ownership is accessible to everyone at RS&H. Learn how we collectively succeed together.

 One burned match surrounded by unburned matches.

 Over 69% of employees are experiencing burnout symptoms, according to a recent survey by global online employment platform Monster.
-Another survey conducted by Deloitte indicated that over 77% of employees have experienced workplace burnout, with more than half citing more than one occurrence.
+Another study from Moodle (conducted by the research consultants at Censuswide) indicated that 66% of American employees have experienced burnout in 2025.

 Be a Positive Role Model